Skip to content

 Who doesn’t know the legend of Roro Jonggrang?
 World Heritage-listed Prambanan, located on Central Java and Yogyakarta border, is popular worldwide, especially among Southeast Asians.
 It is always crowded every holiday season.

-The temple is locally known as Roro Jonggrang from the legend ‘slender virgin.’
-It is said that Bandung Bondowoso, with the help of spirits, built this temple —one thousand temples, to be exact— before sunrise to prove his love for Roro Jonggrang.
-The slender virgin didn’t want to marry him as he was the one who killed her father in battle, so she asked her people to help her and set the temples on fire from the east.
+The temple is locally known as Roro Jonggrang from the legend ‘Slender Virgin.’
+It is said that Bandung Bondowoso, with the help of spirits, built this temple—one thousand temples, to be exact—before sunrise to prove his love for Roro Jonggrang.
+The slender virgin didn’t want to marry him because he killed her father in battle, so she asked her people to help her and set the temples on fire from the east.

 Pink Beach – West Nusa Tenggara

-If you’re travelling to East Nusa Tenggara, you should certainly make time to stop by Pink Beach.
+If you’re travelling to East Nusa Tenggara, you should stop by Pink Beach.
 This beach gets its name from the colour of the sand, which tends to be a beautiful shade of pink.

 There are currently only a few beaches in the world with pink sand, one of which is on Komodo Island.
 The colour comes from white sand mixed with red coral.

-Because the sea water is very clear, you can dive and snorkel comfortably.
-Even the underwater scenery is unmatched, making this beach a true hidden gem from above and under.
+Because the sea water is obvious, you can dive and snorkel comfortably.
+The underwater scenery is unmatched, making this beach a true hidden gem from above and below.

 Kaco Lake – Jambi

-Lake Kaco is a beautiful sparkling lake located in the Kerinci Seblat National Park.
-Since it’s located in the middle of the forest, you’ll have to walk under lush trees and over rocky paths for about two hours before you arrive at the location.
+Lake Kaco is a beautiful, sparkling lake in the Kerinci Seblat National Park.
+Since it’s in the middle of the forest, you’ll have to walk under lush trees and over rocky paths for about two hours before you arrive.

-The lake has clear blue water, and you can even see the roots of the trees from above with the naked eye.
+The lake has clear, blue water, and the roots of the trees can be seen from above with the naked eye.
 If you’re there during the first moon, you’ll see the reflection of a beautiful, shimmering light.

 Kayu Aro – Kerinci Jambi